-Sure, a budget is an important tool to help you balance your income and your spending, keep your savings on track, and help you avoid debt.
-But, like many good things, it sometimes goes off the rails.
+A budget is an important tool to help you balance your income and your spending, keep your savings on track, and help you avoid debt.
+But like many good things, it sometimes goes off the rails.
 A person might start a budget with the best of intentions but then find it hard to stick to it.
 Or they might encounter an emergency expense and have a hard time getting back in the groove.

-Here, you’ll learn what the common pitfalls are and how to avoid these most common budgeting mistakes so your financial life can thrive.
+Learn what the common pitfalls are and how to avoid common budgeting mistakes to help your financial life thrive.

 10 Budgeting Mistakes to Avoid

 Here are 10 of the most common budget mistakes people make.
-Get familiar with them and try not to fall into their traps.
+Get familiar with them as a way to steer clear of them.

 1. Not Having a Budget